luxonis/depthai-docs-website/source/pages/slam_oak.rst

 1.5GHz integrated into the VPU.
 There will be an **open-source SLAM implementation on the RVC3**.
 Users are be able to run `custom containarized apps <https://docs.luxonis.com/projects/hardware/en/latest/pages/articles/oak-s3.html#custom-applications>`__ on the ARM, which will allow **other companies** (which specialize in VIO/SLAM) to **port their software stacks** to our cameras and license it.

-Several SLAM projects that support OAK-D cameras:
+Several SLAM and localization projects that support OAK-D cameras:

 - `ORB SLAM3 <https://qiita.com/nindanaoto/items/20858eca08aad90b5bab>`__ with an OAK-D and ROS1  by ``@nimda``
 - `RTAB-Map <https://github.com/introlab/rtabmap>`__ recently (`PR here <https://github.com/introlab/rtabmap/pull/696>`__) added support for depthai and OAK cameras (via ROS)
 - `SpectacularAI's SLAM <https://twitter.com/oseiskar/status/1536344550305763328?s=20&t=YY432W59nsZd6_IhhfBW4A>`__ with OAK-D - Free for non-commercial use
 - `ArduCam Visual SLAM tutorial <https://www.arducam.com/docs/opencv-ai-kit-oak/performing-location-with-visual-slam/>`__
 - `DepthAI-SLAM <https://github.com/bharath5673/depthai-slam>`__
+- :ref:`On-device NN inferencing for localization <drone_vio>`

 You can also check out our ``#slam`` channel on our `Discord server <https://luxonis.com/discord>`__, where there are tons of useful information on how to perform SLAM with OAK cameras.